haraka/Haraka/docs/Config.md

 The optional `options` object can accepts the following keys:

-* `no_watch` (default: false) - this prevents Haraka from watching the file for updates.
+* `no_watch` (default: false) - prevents Haraka from watching for updates.
-* `no_cache` (default: false) - this prevents Haraka from caching the file in the configuration cache which means that the file will be re-read on every call to `config.get`.
-This is not recommended as configuration files are read using syncronous functions and will therefore block the event loop and slow down the operation of Haraka.
+* `no_cache` (default: false) - prevents Haraka from caching the file.
+This means that the file will be re-read on every call to `config.get`.
+This is not recommended as config files are read syncronously, will block the event loop, and will slow down Haraka.
-* `booleans` (default: none) - for .ini file types, this allows you to specify keys that are boolean types and to default the boolean to true or falsae if desired.
-See below for details.
+* `booleans` (default: none) - for .ini files, this allows specifying boolean type keys.
+Default true or false can be specified.

 <a name="file_formats">File Formats</a>
 ============